eggman1243/Lagzilla-3000/README.md

 The creator cannot be held responsible for independent actions taken by third parties who obtain access to this project.

-Any misuse, abuse, or unlawful activity performed by another individual is the responsibility of that individual alone.
+Any misuse, abuse, or unlawful activity carried out by users or third parties is solely the responsibility of those individuals.

 ## Acceptance of Terms